April 2 - 5, 2025

 Pacers:

-- Pacers will be permitted for the 200 mile and 100 mile distances.
-No pacers will be permitted for the 53k or relay.
+- Pacers will be permitted for the 300 mile, 200 mile and 100 mile distances.
+No pacers will be permitted for the 53k or 25k.

 - Runners are permitted to have ONE pacer at a time.

 - Pacers can be picked up at the Start/Finish Aid Station and the Tour De Wolf Aid Station.
-Pacers can start pacing after their runner completes 2 loops.
-This is at ~66.6 miles.
+Pacers can start pacing the 300 miler after 3 loops (100 miles).
+Pacers can start pacing the 200 milers and 100 milers after 2 loops (66.8 miles)

 - Pacers may NOT carry water, food, flashlights, clothing or other supplies for their runner.
 Muling is strictly prohibited.
 Pacers caught muling for their runners will result in a disqualification of the runner.